-GENERAL INFORMATION ABOUT THE SCHOOL Buildings and Equipment
+GENERAL INFORMATION ABOUT THE SCHOOL

+Buildings and Equipment

-The school is located at 431 South Sixth East Street.
-The building has been completely renovated and equipped with modern shops and class rooms.
+The school is located on the east side of 431 South Sixth East Street.
+The building has been completely renovated and equipped wth modern shops and class rooms.
 Its expansive floor space of 96,000 square feet presents an ideal setting for a large vocational school.